Chase Winovich: 2017 season

 In the spring and summer of 2017, Winovich took ballet lessons in order to improve his ability to shift his weight and control his body.
 He also studied Ju-jitsu in the summer to improve his agility.
-On September 23, 2017, Winovich had 4 tackles for a loss, including 3 quarterback sacks against 2017 Purdue Boilermakers football team, earning Co-Big Ten Defensive Player of the Week.
-The performance also earned him recognition as the Walter Camp National Defensive Player of the Week (Michigan's 7th such honoree since 2014 and 3rd on defense).
+On September 23, 2017, Winovich had 4 tackles for a loss, including 3 quarterback sacks against the 2017 Purdue Boilermakers football team, earning Co-Big Ten Conference Defensive Player of the Week.
+The performance also earned him recognition as the Walter Camp Football Foundation (WCFF) National Defensive Player of the Week (Michigan's 7th such honoree since 2014 and 3rd on defense).
 During the 2017 season, Winovich set a career high in tackles with 74.
 Winovich's 17.0 tackles for loss leads Michigan and the Big Ten and ranks tied for 11th in a single season in program history, while his 8.0 sacks are tied for most in the league.
 Following his redshirt junior season, Winovich earned 2017 All-Big Ten team recognition from the media (first-team) and coaches (second-team).
 On January 3, 2018 it was announced that Winovich would return for a fifth year at Michigan.

 2018 season

 On October 1, 2018, Winovich earned his second Big Ten Defensive Player of the Week recognition after recording 8 solo tackles and a sack to help Michigan overcome a 17-point deficit against Northwestern.
 Winovich referred to the Wolverines' 62-39 loss to Ohio State as "a mirage."
 During the 2018 season, Winovich recorded 62 tackles to rank third among Wolverines and first among defensive linemen, and 14.5 tackles for loss to lead the team.
-Winovich went 0-4 against Ohio State during his career.
 Following the season, he was named to the 2018 All-Big Ten defensive first-team by both the coaches and media.
-Winovich earned 2018 College Football All-America Team second-team recognition by the Walter Camp Football Foundation, American Football Coaches Association and College Football News.
+Winovich earned 2018 College Football All-America Team second-team recognition by the WCFF, American Football Coaches Association and College Football News.
 He earned third-team recognition from the Associated Press.